tedneward/Azgaarnoth/Creatures/Ogres.md

 ---

-## Chain Brute
+## Ogre Chain Brute
-An ogre chain brute wields a great spiked chain.
-It swings this chain with both hands in a wide circle around itself to knock foes off their feet.
-Alternatively, it can swing the chain in a crushing overhead smash that's nearly impossible to block or deflect.
+An ogre chain brute wields a great spiked chain, swinging it with both hands in a wide circle to knock foes off their feet.
+Alternatively, the ogre can swing the chain in a crushing overhead smash.

->### Chain Brute
+>### Ogre Chain Brute
->*Large giant, chaotic evil*
+>*Large Giant, Typically Chaotic Evil*
 >___
->- **Armor Class** 12 (hide armor)
+>- **Armor Class** 11 (hide armor)
 >- **Hit Points** 59 (7d10 + 21)
 >- **Speed** 40 ft.
 >___